TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/jwt-auth0.md

 ---

 ## Overview
 This will walk you through securing your APIs with JWTs via Auth0.
+We also have the following video that will walk you through the process.

+{{< youtube jm4V7XzbrZw >}}

 ## Prerequisites